Vote Smart: Tips for Voting in a U.S. Election

 The choice of our future president is important, but in many places around the United States, voters are deciding their next Senator, Congressperson, and the outcomes of local issues.

-Take Florida as an example, where people are voting on six separate amendments to the state constitution.
+Take Florida as an example, where people are voting on several amendments to the state constitution.
 These are just as important as selecting a president.

 Google “what’s on my ballot [county and state]” or look up your state’s Supervisor/Board of Elections.
 You should be able to preview your ballot based on address.
 There are also sites such as Vote411.org (https://www.vote411.org/ballot) and Ballotpedia.org, which look up your ballot and can provide a “voter guide” as well.
 If you’re interested in who a specific party, union or other group has endorsed, you should look up their voter guide as well.